Project-Sloth/ps-dispatch/README.md

 # Installation
 * Download ZIP
 * Drag and drop resource into your server files
+* Rename the folder from `ps-dispatch-main` from the folder name should be `ps-dispatch`
 * Start resource through server.cfg
 * Drag and drop sounds folder into interact-sound\client\html\sounds
 * Restart your server.